110782829/moomoo-chatgpt-trader/README.md

-# moomoo-chatgpt-trader
+# Moomoo ChatGPT Trader

-This project aims to build a ChatGPT-powered automated stock trading bot for U.S. stocks using the moomoo (Futu) OpenAPI.
-The bot will:
+ChatGPT-powered trading assistant for U.S. stocks.
+FastAPI backend and desktop UI built with PyWebview.

+## Features

 - Connect to the moomoo API via a local OpenD gateway.
 - Execute a configurable trading strategy (starting with simple moving-average crossovers).